ckeditor/ckeditor5/docs/tutorials/crash-course/view.md

 Congratulations, you have just finished this tutorial!

-If you want to continue learning, go to the {@link framework/index Framework section} of our documentation.
+If you want to read more about the editor's UI, see the {@link framework/architecture/ui-library UI library} document.

+Otherwise, go to the next chapter, where you will {@link tutorials/crash-course/events-and-observables learn more about events and observables} and better understand the `bind(...).to(...)` mechanism we used to make the button reactive.